 Document submission: All documents can be uploaded securely through the myBinghamton portal.
 Click on Financial Aid and Student Records Document Submission (helpful links section on the left side of the page).

-No interest is accruing on federal student and parent loans through Jan.
-31, 2022, due to the COVID-19 emergency.
-For more information, visit the Federal Student Aid website.
+No interest is accruing on federal student and parent loans through Aug.
+31, 2022, due to the coronavirus/COVID-19 emergency.
+For more information go online.

 To apply for New York state aid, students must complete a New York State Student Aid Payment Application.
-The payment application provides a single conduit for applying for payment of state grants, scholarships and awards, which includes TAP, Excelsior and STEM.
-Students and parents have the option to link directly to the application from the FAFSA submission confirmation page or to complete the application by going to the NYS HESC website.
-Be sure to include Binghamton's school code (0880).
-Note that students must be full-time, matriculated New York state residents who qualify based on income and academic requirements.
+The TAP application provides a single conduit for applying for payment of all state grants, scholarships and awards, which includes TAP, Excelsior and STEM.
+Students and parents have the option to link directly to the application from the FAFSA submission confirmation page or complete the application by going to the N.Y.
+State Higher Education Services Corporation (HESC) webpage.
+Note that students must be full-time, matriculated N.Y. state residents who qualify based on income and academic requirements.

-Students are strongly encouraged to speak with their academic advising office to ensure their fall 2021 coursework meets degree applicability requirements.
-For more information on the New York state guidelines regarding degree applicability, view our web page.
+Students are strongly encouraged to speak with their academic advising office to ensure their fall 2022 coursework meets degree applicability requirements.
+For more information on the New York state guidelines regarding degree applicability, view our webpage.